Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/nulldataset-command-file-format.md

 ## Sample command file

-The following is a sample command file that will generate CREATE TABLE scripts for the tablenames "g_agent" and "g_agent_execution":
+The following is a sample command file that will generate CREATE TABLE scripts for the table-names "g_agent" and "g_agent_execution":

 ```json
     {